Investors-FastTrack/FTLightning/docs/01-Introduction.md

 ### Base URL
 >[https://ftl.fasttrack.net/v1/]

+### Free Trial Tickers
+Free Trials have access to all indexes in our database, including equity, bond, commodity, etc.

+21 Sector SPRD ETFs are also available to demo.
+No account or trial needed.
+See the full list here: https://ftl.fasttrack.net/v3/api/freetickers

 ### FastTrack Database
 FastTrack's database includes all US listed Mutual Fund, ETF, and Stocks (approx 30k securities).
 We additionally provide over 1200+ global indexes.